 Recommendations, guidelines, and manuals should be approved by Council, according to the Constitution.

-Model Courses are presently approved by the WWA Board and noted endorsed by the Council.
+Model Courses are presently approved by the WWA Board and endorsed by the Council.

-Standards have no clear approval process in the Constitution.
-If they are considered as “other appropriate documents” then they can or could be approved by Council.

-However If IALA is to “develop standards suitable for direct citation by States in areas deemed important by the General Assembly” then, as stated above, one the method for their approval is by voting at a the General Assembly.
+If IALA is to “develop standards suitable for direct citation by States in areas deemed important by the General Assembly” then the method for their approval is by the General Assembly.

 Proposed approval scheme